michaelfaerber/data-set-knowledge-graph/README.md

 ### Author Disambiguation:
+ 1. LDA-Modell
+ 1.1 Perform a [SPARQL Querie]() over the dskg-beta-version to get a table with the relevant information of the datasets for the LDA model.
- 1. Calculate the LDA vectors for the data sets (with the LDA model)
+ 1.2 Calculate the LDA vectors for the data sets with the Jupyter Notebook [lda]().

+ 2.
  2. Load all needed information for the disambiguation into the csv-file of the beta version of the DSKG
  3. Create a txt-file that contains all the necessary information for the author disambiguation.
  4. Perform the Diambiguation